top of page

 I completed my Bachelor of Science degree in Police and Criminal Investigation at the University of Central Lancashire (UCLan), which included a semester at the Police Academy of Czech Republic, in 2010, followed by my Master of Science degree in Document Analysis at UCLan in 2011.

-In 2013 I completed training courses in 'Courtroom Skills: Witness Familiarisation' and 'Cross Examination' organised by Bond Solon.
+In 2013 I completed specialised Bond Solon training courses in 'Courtroom Skills: Witness Familiarisation' and 'Cross Examination'.

 I completed a course in Printing Process Identification course at the Rochester Institute of Technology, Rochester, USA in 2013.